Unleash/unleash/website/docs/tutorials/app-demo-tutorial.md

 ## Container Runtime

 The demo application will be run locally, using docker compose.
 Therefore, a container runtime and docker CLI tools (including docker-compose) are required.
 [Colima](https://github.com/abiosoft/colima) is an open-source container runtime with minimal setup that works on macOS and Linux.
+For Windows, [Container Desktop](https://container-desktop.io) is an open-source option.
-Docker Desktop is a non-OSS option which includes a UI.
+Docker Desktop is a popular closed source runtime which includes a UI for all mentioned operating systems.

 ## Tools

-Finally, be sure git tools are available on your local machines terminal.
+Finally, be sure git is available on your local machines terminal.

 # Deployment and Configuration

-Once the prereqs have been met, we can move forward with deployment and configuration.
+Once the prerequisites have been met, we can move forward with deployment and configuration.
 Get your terminal ready and let's begin!

 ## Source Cloning